 The normal cheese markets start at 10:30.
 The local mayor of Woerden together with the so-called youth queen and ladies-in-waiting are driven towards the city enter.
 The prizes of the tests are awarded near the cheese bell.

-At 11:00, the cheese market opens, and everyone is allowed to start with ‘handjeklap’.
-Around 12:00 the final price per kilo is decided.
+At 10:30, the cheese market slowly opens and at 11:00 everyone is allowed to start with ‘handjeklap’ and it ends at 13:00.
 On the Kerkplein (church square) visitors can make cheese and try the famous boerenkaas from the area (farmer cheese).

 There is a narrator who tells the audience everything that is happening in the cheese market.